TimothyMcCormick/fs-journal/quizzes/week02.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+var, let, const
 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+A block of code designed to perform a particular task
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->